Rizkartz/Portofolio/README.md

 # Portofolio
-Hello this is a Portofolio, i will put my usually projects that I usually do.
+Hello this is a Portofolio, i will put my usually projects that I usually do. (sedang malas kawan)